 - Use a budget

-I recommend that kids work for money by completing chores and practicing good behavior rather than just receive an allowance.
+First, I recommend that kids work for money by completing chores and practicing good behavior rather than just receive an allowance.
 They must understand that money comes from work.
 This “cash for chores” income is supplemented by the money they receive for birthdays and other holidays.
 They can also earn additional money from completing other odd jobs around the house.
-In their teenage years, they might also earn income from babysitting, mowing lawns, or some other type of job.
+In their teenage years, they might also earn income from babysitting, mowing lawns, or some other type of job or kid’s small business.

 4 Steps for Parents Before Investing